top of page

 Greer firmly believes in the importance of allowing children autonomy over their bodies, gender, social lives, and hobbies.
 She understands that respecting these choices is crucial for a child's developing mental health.
 The value of Manaakitanga guides her practice, emphasizing respect, care, and kindness.
 For Greer, Manaakitanga means nurturing relationships with fellow educators and families, ensuring that the early childhood environment feels welcoming and warm for everyone.

-Daniel is currently pursuing his bachelors degree in Early Childhood education and will receive his degree in 2025.
-He is studying with the collage Te Rito Maioha and began his learning journey after discovering his passion for teaching (ECE) whilst working as a part time nanny in 2021.
+Daniel is currently pursuing his bachelors degree in Early Childhood education.
+He is studying with the college Te Rito Maioha and began his learning journey after discovering his passion for teaching (ECE) whilst working as a part time nanny in 2021.

 Daniel’s personal teaching philosophy is about building confidence in tamariki and their capability as learners although it is still in the developmental process as he is learning more about becoming a kaiako.